 - à la carte stube

-- Leisure area with large indoor pool, saunas, steam room and jacuzzi (free); solarium (pay locally)
+- Leisure area with large indoor pool, saunas, steam room and whirlpool (free); solarium (pay locally)

-All rooms have cable TV, telephone, radio, kettle and hairdryer.
+All rooms have cable TV, telephone, radio and hairdryer.

-Larger superior rooms have bath, seating area and balcony.
+Larger superior rooms in the new building sleep up to 3 people, have a bath, seating area with sofa bed and balcony.

 - Buffet breakfast

 - 3 course evening meal with choice of main dish plus salad buffet

 Classic Tyrolean charm, full of character and unspoilt scenery

 Wild and beautiful – hence the name of one of the Tyrol’s loveliest and most unspoilt valleys.
 Even though Innsbruck is just under two hours away it could be a million miles away from the hustle and bustle of city life.

 Niederau, the first and biggest of its traditional and most charming villages, is ideal for beginner and intermediate skiers, although there are testing runs too.
 It’s linked with Oberau, just 3km away, by free ski bus service.
 Auffach, at the end of the valley, has some more challenging slopes and is now linked with Alpbach’s ski area to form, with Niederau and Auffach, the Ski Juwel area.